 Project reports should be written in the style of a Bioinformatics journal article.
-Word and LaTex templates are available here.
+Word and LaTeX templates are available here.
 You do not need to follow the article guidelines imposed by the journal.
-Reports will be graded based on content rather than length, but 4-6 pages is the permitted length range.
+You may leave metadata such as the DOI, editor, subject, and dates as the default values.
+Reports will be graded based on content rather than length, and 4-6 pages is the permitted length range.
 A well-written 4 page paper is preferable to a rambling 6 page paper.

-Strive to identify a specific conclusion and use your results to build support for your conclusion.
+Identify a specific conclusion and use your results to build support for your conclusion.
 Positive or negative results are equally acceptable; it is fine if your data do not support the initial hypothesis you proposed.
 Avoid reporting inconclusive results if possible.
-If you must, use the Discussion to explain why the results are inconclusive and propose additional tests you could hypothetically perform to arrive at a definitive conclusion.
+If you must, use the Discussion to explain why the results are inconclusive and propose additional tests you would hypothetically perform to arrive at a definitive conclusion.